 3) Umeboshi plums/paste: Ume what?
 Popular in Japanese cuisine, umeboshi paste and plums are pickled plums that are often found in triangular rice cakes wrapped in seaweed.
 They are also sometimes dried on their own and eaten as a snack.
 Umeboshi plums and paste are used in small amounts to flavor rice, and are extremely alkalizing for the body.
 You can drop a plum in hot water and drink it as a tea to help rebalance after a sugar binge, or use the paste and make your own sushi wraps with rice and whatever else you like.
 You could probably spend about $10 on a case of Eden Brand umeboshi paste, which may seem like a lot, but a little goes a long way.
 Traditionally, they have been used to help with digestion, morning sickness (I have heard anecdotally that this saved a friend from morning sickness), and hangovers.

-4) Rotating meats: I am an avid recreational athlete (yeah Capoeira!), and I train hard 3-4 times a week.
+4) Rotating meats: I am an avid recreational athlete (yeah Capoeira and who knew that I would love teaching barre classes) and I train hard 3-4 times a week.
 With exercise and normal metabolic functions, our bodies are constantly breaking down tissue and we need protein to repair.
 Protein is also not something that we store in the body, so we need to eat it regularly.
 I am not a vegetarian, and my body handles meat pretty well.
 I make sure that I am eating high quality animal protein since we can absorb nutrients from meats remarkably well, provided that we have adequate stomach acid.
 Right now I have pork in my fridge that is ready to go in the slow cooker, and salmon in the freezer that’s on deck next.
 It’s important to rotate the variety as well as eat fish often, as each will have a different proportion of essential fatty acids, and we want to make sure our Omega 3 and Omega 6 balance is correct.

 5) Leftovers: I NEVER cook for just one meal unless I’m cooking for friends.
 I understand that life gets busy, and some days I just don’t have time to think about what to cook and it’s so helpful to look in my fridge and see a cooked grain and a cooked meat, which I usually warm up while I saute some fresh veggies, top with an egg and some avocado and there’s my meal.
 Usually I’ll cook 1 cup of dry quinoa or 2 cups of brown rice and have that in the fridge, and I’ll use my slow cooker to make a batch of beef ribs, or pulled pork, and have some in the fridge and freeze some for when I’m really in a pinch.